• Skip to main content

 • Cook entirely on low heat else the milk or the milk powder will start scorching.

 • Scaling - You could double this recipe if you wish.
-Use a larger pan in that case.
+Use a larger pan and adjust cooking time in that case.

 • Texture Variation - If you want a grainy khoya (danedaar khoya), cook a little longer until the milk & milk powder mixture is granular.